Higher pregnancy rate in women who switched from conventional to nocturnal home hemodialysis

 Mounting evidence suggests that nocturnal hemodialysis (NHD) has advantages over conventional hemodialysis (CHD), and improved pregnancy rates may be one of them, according to a small study by Canadian researchers.

-The pregnancy analysis focused on five female patients who became pregnant while being treated with NHD through the University Health Network, St. Michael's Hospital, and the
+The pregnancy analysis focused on five female patients who became pregnant while being treated with NHD through the University Health Network, St. Michael’s Hospital, and the Humber River Regional Hospital in Toronto between 2001 and 2006.

 At conception, the five women had an average age of 32 years.
 Their mean duration of NHD before pregnancy was three years, with all patients previously receiving CHD; one woman had also been on peritoneal dialysis.
 The women’s average number of prescribed NHD hours per week was 48.